 The company’s decision came shortly after an announcement that Liminal would test fezagepras in a Phase 2 trial involving IPF patients in early 2022.

 Fezagepras is a small molecule that is designed to slow lung tissue scarring, thickening, and inflammation, which are hallmarks of IPF.
 The therapy candidate does this by regulating the activity of several receptors that are known to be involved in metabolic, inflammatory, and fibrotic (scarring) processes.

-PBI-4050 in clinical trials
+Fezagepras in clinical trials

-Prometic is also conducting trials of PBI-4050 as a potential treatment for other conditions, including Alström syndrome (NCT03184584 and NCT02739217), cystic fibrosis (NCT02955888), and type 2 diabetes with metabolic syndrome (NCT02562573 and NCT03081598).
+Liminal also conducted trials to evaluate the therapeutic potential of fezagepras for other conditions, including Alström syndrome (NCT03184584 and NCT02739217), cystic fibrosis (NCT02955888), and type 2 diabetes with metabolic syndrome (NCT02562573 and NCT03081598).

 Pulmonary Fibrosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.